dentin/datasciencecoursera/README.md

-# ${1:Coursera - Getting and Cleaning Data - Course Project}
+# Coursera - Getting and Cleaning Data - Course Project

 This is the run_analysis.R script that solves the Getting and Cleaning Data Course Project.

 ## Installation

 Download the run_analysis.R script
-(Optional) Download and unzip the data set (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+(Optional) Download and unzip the [data set ](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ## Usage